duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/vpn/dns-blocklists.md

 order: 450
 ---

 The DuckDuckGo VPN is pre-configured to use DuckDuckGo's domain name system (DNS) servers to convert the website names you type or navigate to (such as [duckduckgo.com](https://duckduckgo.com){:target="\_blank"}) into the IP addresses your device needs to find those sites.
-This helps protect your internet traffic from being logged or monetized by your internet service provider (ISP) or other third-party DNS providers.
+This helps protect your Internet traffic from being logged or monetized by your Internet service provider (ISP) or other third-party DNS providers.
+If you prefer to use a third-party DNS service instead, you can configure a custom DNS service under **VPN Settings** > **DNS Server**.

 DuckDuckGo's DNS servers also use what’s called a DNS blocklist to help you avoid accidentally accessing harmful sites that might put your personal information at risk.
 These include sites that host malware, phishing attacks, and online scams.